harsh88maggo/ML-Pipelines-Health-Housing-Prediction/README.md

-# Machine Learning Health and Housing Predictions
+# Machine Learning Health and Housing Prediction Pipelines

-This project implements three machine learning algorithms using Apache Spark ML for various prediction tasks, including diabetes risk prediction, cancer classification, and housing price prediction.
-Each algorithm utilizes a different machine learning model, data preprocessing steps, and evaluation techniques.
+This project implements three machine learning pipelines using Apache Spark ML for various prediction tasks, including diabetes risk prediction, cancer classification, and housing price prediction.
+Each pipeline consists of data preprocessing, model training, evaluation, and reporting, leveraging Apache Spark and Hadoop for efficient processing of large datasets.

 ## Project Overview

-The project contains three distinct machine learning algorithms:
+The project contains three distinct machine learning pipelines:

-1. **Diabetes Prediction**: Predicts if a person is at risk for diabetes based on features like glucose levels, BMI, and age.
+1. **Diabetes Prediction Pipeline**: Predicts if a person is at risk for diabetes based on features like glucose levels, BMI, and age.
-2. **Cancer Classification**: Classifies tumors as cancerous or not based on various features such as clump thickness, cell size, and shape.
+2. **Cancer Classification Pipeline**: Classifies tumors as cancerous or not based on features such as clump thickness, cell size, and shape.
-3. **Housing Price Prediction**: Predicts housing prices based on features like square footage, number of bathrooms, etc.
+3. **Housing Price Prediction Pipeline**: Predicts housing prices based on features like square footage, number of bathrooms, etc.

-Each algorithm is contained in its respective directory with the dataset, model code, and a report summarizing the approach, results, and evaluation.
+Each pipeline is contained in its respective directory with the dataset, model code, and a report summarizing the approach, results, and evaluation.

 ## Setup Instructions

 ### Prerequisites

-Before running the algorithms, ensure you have the following set up:
+Before running the pipelines, ensure you have the following set up:

 - **Apache Spark**: Set up a Spark environment (either standalone or on a cluster).
 - **Hadoop**: Ensure Hadoop is configured and running for storing datasets.
 - **Scala**: The code is written in Scala using SparkML.

 Upload Datasets to Hadoop HDFS
-For each algorithm (Diabetes, Cancer, Housing), you need to upload the corresponding dataset to your Hadoop file system using the following command:
+For each pipeline (Diabetes, Cancer, Housing), you need to upload the corresponding dataset to your Hadoop file system using the following command:

 ```bash
 hadoop fs -mkdir /<your_directory_name>